isosphere/loc-history/README.md

 The script go through git repository, doing many checkout, from far beggining to the more recent commit, counting the amount of LOCs of each revision.

+> [!NOTE]
+> All unsaved changes will be lost.
+Commit your changes in your local directory before using this tool.
+As of this writing, it works on the git repo in the current directory and cannot be directed elsewhere.

 ## Usage

 First, you will need to clone this repository in some place, after that, you can do: